Meet Litigation Lawyer Stephanie A. Casey

 Partner at Colson Hicks Eidson

-Stephanie A. Casey is a committed litigator who has dedicated her career to achieving justice for her clients in a commercial, class action, False Claims Act, and personal injury cases.
-Stephanie represents clients in state and federal trial and appellate courts in Florida, New York and Washington, DC.
-As a native of Brazil, she speaks Portuguese fluently.
+Stephanie A. Casey is a committed litigator who has dedicated her career to achieving justice for her clients in commercial, class action, False Claims Act, and personal injury cases.
+Stephanie represents clients in state and federal trial and appellate courts in Florida, New York, and Washington, DC.
+As a native of Rio de Janeiro, Brazil, she speaks Portuguese fluently.

 Stephanie represents individuals and businesses that have been victims of fraud and unfair business practices in individual and class action litigation.
 Stephanie has represented victims of international Ponzi schemes in federal courts nationwide, including obtaining a multi-million-dollar judgment on behalf of defrauded Brazilian clients.